 Bleeding gums could be a sign of the jawbone disease known as periodontitis.
 Not to be confused with gingivitis, periodontitis is a more severe condition in which bacteria makes its way up the side of the teeth to the gum line.
 Once here, the bacteria can destroy portions of the jawbone, increasing the risk of tooth decay and tooth loss.

 While teeth brushing is an integral part in oral care, it’s not an effective means to remove buildups of hardened plaque and tartar.
 This is why it’s important for individuals to visit a licensed dentist once every 6 months for a routine cleaning and checkup, especially for people suffering from bleeding gums.
-Eliminating plaque and tartar buildups will reduce the risk of oral diseases like gingivitis and periodontitis.
+Eliminating plaque and tartar buildup will reduce the risk of oral diseases like gingivitis and periodontitis.
+Regular cleanings keep your teeth looking great and maintain healthy gums.

 Certain types of nutritional deficiencies, such as vitamin C and K deficiency, may also contribute to bleeding gums.
 If you are suffering from frequent bleeding gums, ask your general practitioner to test your blood for levels of these vitamins.
 If you are low in vitamin C, add more citrus fruits like oranges into your diet.
 If you are low in vitamin K, try consuming more leafy green vegetables like kale and baby spinach.